Spotlight on SNHU's Associate Dean of Business Programs Dr. J

 Jessica Rogers, PhD, added her passion for social media to a lifelong study of consumer behavior and marketing to create a contemporary marketing toolkit for her students.
-As Marketing Faculty Lead for Graduate Business Programs at SNHU, she has been instrumental in the development of the online MS in Marketing Digital Marketing concentration.
+As Associate Dean of Business Programs at SNHU, she has been instrumental in the development of the online MS in Marketing Digital Marketing concentration.
 And, just like many of her students, she juggled her personal, educational and professional commitments while earning her doctoral degree in business with a specialization in marketing.

 “My students called me ‘Dr. J’ years ago, before I was even done with my PhD program.
 I like it—and that I didn’t name myself,” said Rogers, who completed her doctoral studies in June 2017.